 The Practical Training Camp Selection Examination

 This exam is held on the fifth Wednesday of Term 1 each year.
-In 2019 this will be on Wednesday 27th February.
-This two hour,online multi-choice exam is sat at your school under formal exam supervision.
+In 2024 this will be on Wednesday 28 February.
+This two hour, online multi-choice exam is sat at your school under formal exam supervision.
 The 20 - 25 students with the highest marks in this exam AND who have participated fully in the tutorial programme will be offered places in the residential practical training camp.
-These students receive a Silver certificate.
+Wild card places may also be offered to ensure a diverse student group.
+Students who accept a place and attend the training camp will receive a Silver certificate.

 The Practical Training Camp